arjunken/Raceto100ReactApp/README.md

 # Raceto100

 A Dice Game for Kids.
-Very simple and enjoyable trivia game that is built completely out of Javascript and using [ChanceJS] (https://chancejs.com/index.html) for randomn number generation and [Tabulator] (https://tabulator.info/) for presenting scores in a nicely formatted table.
+Very simple and enjoyable trivia game that is built completely out of Javascript and uses [ChanceJS] (https://chancejs.com/index.html) for random number generation and [Tabulator] (https://tabulator.info/) for presenting scores in a nicely formatted table.

 ## Target Audience